- Medical expenses, and

 In this article, our California personal injury lawyers explain:

-- The doctor failed to warn them of the risks that their child would have a disability, or did not perform the tests that would have discovered the risks,
+- The doctor failed to warn you of the risks that your child would have a disability, or did not perform the tests that would have discovered the risks,

-- The child was born with a disability,
+- Your child was born with a disability,

-- If the parents had known of the risks, they would not have conceived the child or carried it to term, and
+- If you had known of the risks, you would not have conceived the child or carried it to term, and

-- The doctor’s negligence was a substantial factor in causing the parents’ losses.1
+- The doctor’s negligence was a substantial factor in causing your losses.1

-The medical malpractice that deprived the parents of the ability to make an informed health decision could happen before or after the child’s conception.2
+The medical malpractice that deprived you of the ability to make an informed health decision could happen before or after your child’s conception.2

-Pre-conception malpractice often involves a doctor’s failure to detect a genetic condition in the parents.
-Without knowing about this genetic condition, parents can argue that they could not have made an informed decision.
-They can claim that this led to their child’s birth with serious medical issues.
+Pre-conception malpractice often involves a doctor’s failure to detect a genetic condition in you or your co-parent.
+Without knowing about this genetic condition, you can argue that you could not have made an informed decision about getting pregnant.3

 Post-conception malpractice typically involves a failure to diagnose a congenital birth defect.
-The parents can argue that, had they known of the defect, they would have terminated the pregnancy.
-This would mean that, were it not for the doctor’s negligence and malpractice, the parents would not have to care for a child with special needs.
+This would mean that, were it not for the doctor’s negligence and malpractice, you would not have to care for a child with special needs.4

 A doctor’s failure to run a genetic test can only lead to liability in a California wrongful birth lawsuit if it would more likely than not have found the problem.